mirzawaqasahmed/f5-big-iq-lab/docs/class2/module1/lab1.rst

 enforce when deploying a new F5 virtual edition in your ``SSG``

 Here, for the *Provider Type*, select *VMWare*.
-It will automatically select all the required information related to a VMWAre environment (in regards to Using ``Service Scaling Group``)
+It will automatically select all the required information related to a VMWare environment (in regards to Using ``Service Scaling Group``)

 .. image:: ../pictures/module1/img_module1_lab1_2.png